Performers Information for 2010 / 2011 |

 performers, promoters and producers who have presented shows at the Free Festival over the

 years.
-At the Fringe we aim to produce shows accross all Fringe genres - not just comedy!
+At the Fringe we aim to produce shows across all Fringe genres - not just comedy!

 alongside comedy shows. (click here for last years programme)